 Mowing much too short can also mean you cut off the growing points of the grass plants.
 This is called “scalping” because it basically gives your lawn bald spots.
 As the grass thins (from scalping or shallow root systems), more bare ground becomes open to the sunlight, which gives weed seeds a good place to establish themselves.

-Avoid this mistake by setting your mower height at the right height for your grass type and never removing more than 1/3 of the grass blade length at a time.
+Avoid this lawn care mistake by setting your mower height at the right height for your grass type and never removing more than 1/3 of the grass blade length at a time.
 Every grass type has a different ideal height, but it generally ranges between 2 and 4 inches.
 (Many warm season grasses are happiest on the shorter side, while cool season grasses grow their best at 3 to 4 inches.)
 Not sure what kind of grass you have?
 Our Identifying Your Grass article will help.

 4. Letting a few weeds get out of hand.